saptadweepa/DocumentService/README.md

 ### Accessing REST Endpoints
 The REST endpoints are available via [Swagger UI](http://localhost:8080/swagger-ui.html).
+The swagger ui will ask for username and password, the user details provided above can be used.

 ### Kafka Integration
 - All author and document lifecycle updates are published to Kafka.